dwyl/learn-tape/README.md

 ## *What?*

-Tape is a JavaScript testing framework that works in both Node.js and Browsers.
+Tape is a JavaScript testing framework that works in both Node.js and Browsers. <br />
-It lets you write simple tests that are easy to read/maintain.
+It lets you write simple tests that are easy to read and maintain.
 The _output_ of Tape tests is a "***TAP Stream***" which can be read by other programs/packages e.g. to display statistics of your tests.